LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 7:57 AM

 Worked halfway through Erlang's 2nd day.
 It's interesting to see all the list processing methods here as the highlight of a functional language.
 I've used these in Java through the Streams API and I feel as if I'm seeing where the ideas for Java's functional features come from.

+### 6:32 PM

+Worked a little more through day 2 or Erlang.
+I didn't get to cover the entire section just yet.
+I'll most likely finish this up tomorrow.